-Without an effective IPAM solution in place, organizations are putting their networks at risk from a number of issues, not just poor connectivity.
+Without an effective IPAM solution in place, organizations (and Smart Cities) are putting their networks at risk from a number of issues, not just poor connectivity.
 Let’s take a closer look at IP address management and why it’s vital to your network.

 What’s IP address management?

 A quick refresher on the basics of IP

 To answer the question, “What’s IPAM?”, we need to start with the basics.
 IP, or Internet Protocol, is a Layer 3 networking protocol devices use to communicate with each other on a network.
 There are some alternative protocols, but IP is the more or less the universal language of networked devices.

 IP addresses are the identifiers for different devices connected to a network.
 They allow devices to find each other correctly (and repeatedly) so they can communicate.
 You have to have an IP if you’re going to use the network.

 What is IPAM?